Admission & Tuition Info

 Applicants must be fully proficient in the use of the English language.

-If English is not the applicant’s primary (i.e., native) language, or the applicant did not complete their undergraduate coursework at a traditional (i.e., face-to-face) college/university in which the primary language was English, the applicant must submit an official score for the Test of English as a Foreign Language Internet-Based Test (TOEFL iBT) as part of their CASPA application.
+If English is not the applicant’s primary (i.e., native) language, or the applicant did not complete their undergraduate coursework at a traditional (i.e., face-to-face) college/university in which the primary language was English, the applicant may be required to submit an official score for the Test of English as a Foreign Language Internet-Based Test (TOEFL iBT) as part of their CASPA application.
 The minimum total score needed is 90 and the minimum score needed for each TOEFL iBT section is as follows: Reading: 21; Listening: 21; Speaking: 25; Writing: 23

 Along with other Program prerequisites, all candidates must be able to independently, with or without reasonable accommodation, meet our Program specific technical standards of general and specific abilities and behavioral and social attributes, and continue to meet these standards throughout the entirety of their program.
 The technical standards have been developed in consideration of the demands of didactic and clinical training in graduate health sciences and clinical practice as a physician assistant.